GuillaumeWaignier/create-microservice-map/README.md

 ## How it's work

 The tool calls the REST API of the various tools (Gravitee, AkHQ, Elastic, ...) in order to retrieve the ACLs configuration.
-Given this ACLs (read, write), a data graph is created inside __/var/www/html/graph.json__ A very simple HTML page running in *nginx* display the graph.
+Given this ACLs (read, write), a data graph is created.
-A [Neo4J](https://neo4j.com) graph database is also populated.
+A [Neo4J](https://neo4j.com) graph database is populated.

 ## Test